It is an injury that can occur in any part of the body due to the mechanical effect of an external agent or object that occurs abruptly or violently.

-The most common causes are traffic accidents, run over, falls, extreme sports, diving in shallow water or direct blows to the spine.
+The most common causes are traffic accidents, run-over, falls, extreme sports, diving in shallow water, or direct blows to the spine.

 Alert emergency services immediately.

-Maintain the immobility of the victim, guaranteeing immobilization of the head until the arrival of the ambulance, using their own hands, kneel behind the victim’s head, carefully slide both hands under the neck of the victim without moving the head, support the neck of the victim and stabilize the head until the arrival of the emergency services.
+Maintain the immobility of the victim, guaranteeing immobilization of the head until the arrival of the ambulance, using their own hands, kneel behind the victim’s head, carefully slide both hands under the neck of the victim without moving the head, support the neck of the victim and stabilize the lead until the arrival of the emergency services.